Last Updated on April 9, 2021 by Helga Dosa

-Just outside the chaos of the city, 40 kilometers north-east of Rome, caught between Umbria and Lazio, a jewel of greenery and nature, history, ancient monuments, rural and culinary traditions.
+Just outside the chaos of the city, 40 kilometers northeast of Rome, caught between Umbria and Lazio, a jewel of greenery and nature, history, ancient monuments, rural and culinary traditions.
 Discover the Farfa Abbey and Sabina.

 It is Sabina, a land that derives its name from the Sabini people, who settled there and founded the city as Reate and Cures Sabini.

-Thus, taking advantage of an unexpected sun, ahead of spring time, we follow the lady suggestion to go for a stroll in order to “…promote the appetite”.
-After seeing sheep, lambs, pigs and hens we return to the farm house and we are ravenous.
+Thus, taking advantage of an unexpected sun, ahead of springtime, we follow the lady’s suggestion to go for a stroll in order to “…promote the appetite”.
+After seeing sheep, lambs, pigs, and hens we return to the farmhouse and we are ravenous.
 More about Farfa Abbey and Sabina…

-The pleasant atmosphere of the hall with its large fireplace and wooden beams of the ceiling, surrounds and takes us for lunch.
-All dishes are simple and tasty, like the appetizers with cheese, meats and vegetables of the farm.
-The home made “tagliatelle al ragu’” (pasta with meat and tomato sauce), chicken, rabbit and “abbacchio” (lamb) were unforgettable.
-But the peak was the sweet, delicious, ricotta cake which is special and, just out of shyness, do not ask for that third slice!
+The pleasant atmosphere of the hall with its large fireplace and wooden beams of the ceiling surrounds and takes us for lunch.
+All dishes are simple and tasty, like the appetizers with cheese, meats, and vegetables of the farm.
+The homemade “tagliatelle al ragu” (pasta with meat and tomato sauce), chicken, rabbit, and “abbacchio” (lamb) were unforgettable.
+But the peak was the sweet, delicious, ricotta cake which is special and, just out of shyness, does not ask for that third slice!

 What more is there to say about Farfa Abbey and Sabina?
-I suggest you to visit this land in order to appreciate the charm and bring home the emotions that I hope to have passed to you.
+I suggest you visit this land in order to appreciate the charm and bring home the emotions that I hope to have passed to you.